 Qoddi automatically builds your Java app from your code.

-In order to do that, Qoddi uses buildpacks to detect and build automatically your app.
+To do that, Qoddi uses buildpacks to detect and build your app automatically.

-The Java buildpack offers several ways to build your code from source or from a compiled artifact.
+The Java buildpack offers several ways to build your code from source or a compiled artifact.

 Create your app on Qoddi